briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 This brings us back to philosophy.
 What do we really know and what do we add to these ideas?
 What's the simplest way to define and think about them so that we do less overall work?

 Compare this to internationalization and localization where message text is merely a pointer into a dictionary.
 The message is just the message.
 Maybe it's just message 1202.
-We don't care what 1202 is or what the local languages.
+We don't care what 1202 is or what the local languages are.
 Something else handles all that.

 ## Non-regular polygons

 Knowing the number of vertices is everything we need to have in the regular case, but it's not the best we can do.
 We specify the number of vertices because we assume several things.
-Closed regular polygons all have the same angles at each vertex, there are at least three vertices,the sides are the same length, all angles are less than 180 degrees, and the sum of all exterior angles is 360 degrees.
+Closed regular polygons all have the same angles at each vertex, there are at least three vertices, the sides are the same length, all angles are less than 180 degrees, and the sum of all exterior angles is 360 degrees.
 This is fundamental to a closed, regular, convex polygon.

 {% highlight ruby %}
 #!/usr/local/bin/ruby